How to Optimize Your Google Business Profile in NE Florida

 Most service businesses in Jacksonville and NE Florida have profiles that are technically live but functionally underperforming.
 The information is there.
 The category is set.
 But the profile is not doing the work it could be doing.

-Here is what that looks like in practice, and what to do about it.
+Here is what that looks like in practice, and what we see businesses getting wrong most often.

 Start With Your Primary Category